Riyas-Noushad/C3-Customer-portal/doc/users.md

 <!-- TOC -->

 ### Users
-You will be able to view all your users here and you can perform various actions as the part of user management.
+You will be able to view all your users here and you can perform various actions as the part of user management which are as follows:

 ### Add User
+You can use this to add new user to your Office365 tenant.
 * Click on **Add New User** button in the customer listing view.
-* Enter the details on the required fields.
+* Enter the details on the required fields as shown in screenshot attached.
 * select the usage location from the droapdown.
 * Click on **SUBMIT**.
+* Newly added user will be visible under **Users** section.

 ### Bulk User Upload
-* For adding multiple users together you can use this option.
+In case you want to add multiple users in a single go, you can use this section for the same.
+Please follow the instrcutions mentioned below:
-* Click on **Multiple User Upload** button in the user listing view.
+* Click on **MULTIPLE USER UPLOAD** button in the user listing view.
-* From here you can upload a .csv file with your user details.
+* You can upload a .csv file filled with your user details from here.
-* You can find the instructions in the screen to create the .csv file.
-Also you will be able to download sample .csv file.
+* Instructions to download & fill users details in .csv file are also mentioned on the portal.
-* Upload the file and select the usage location for users.
+* Upload the .csv file and select the usage location for users.
-* Click on **SUBMIT** button.
+* Click on **SUBMIT** button to finish the process.
-* If any erros in the uploaded file you will get the details after submitting the details.
+* In case of any error regarding .csv file, you will get the details after submission of .csv file.
-* fix the errors if any and reupload the file.
+* Fix the errors if any and reupload the file.
-* You can't add users from differnt locations at a single time.
+* You can't add users from differnt locations at a single point of time.
+You need to follow the same process for all users from different locations.

 ### Edit User Details